aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/devices.md

         # The group is used for creating MLAG Pairs, for port-channel descriptions on peers and for MLAG domain-id (unless mlag_domain_id is set).
         mlag_group: <str>

+        # When true, excludes this node's loopback interfaces from being selected
+        # as destination targets in extra fabric-level reachability or routing validation
+        # tests executed by `anta_runner`.
+This helps prevent non-essential or special-purpose
+        # nodes from being used as validation endpoints during fabric-wide checks.
+        exclude_as_extra_fabric_validation_target: <bool>

     # PREVIEW - This datamodel is still under development and may change or get removed at any time.
     devices: